Google Analytics is a free tool, provided by Google, which allows you to measure the traffic to your website – and so much more!

 What you’ll see here:

-- Last 7 days vs. 7 days prior in terms of traffic, bounce rate and session duration (scroll to bottom of post for definitions)
+- Last 7 days vs. 7 days prior in terms of traffic, bounce rate and session duration (scroll to the bottom of post for definitions)

 - Most popular days and times